jhaverineil/demo/README.md

 This is a simple readme file.
 This is used to Read.
-My name is Neil Armstrong.
+My name is Neil Jhaveri.
 Just something going on with readme file.